In this guide, I’m going to show you how to emphasize words.

 To give more weight to a word, I use either italics and uppercase.

-And I choose depending on the level of intensity I want:
+And I choose based on the level of intensity I want:

 - Level 1: It’s not that important.